ceifa/openai/README.md

 # OpenAI

-A tiny async wrapper library for [OpenAI GPT-3 API](https://beta.openai.com/docs/api-reference/introduction).
+A tiny async production-ready wrapper for [OpenAI GPT-3 API](https://beta.openai.com/docs/api-reference/introduction).

+**This is unofficial library and has no affiliations with OpenAI**

 ## Installation